In a Clamshell

 Next steps

-This work requires global champions to amplify our messaging and secure multilateral support and global commitments.
-Our coalition will promote these key tenets, gain momentum in the coming year, and engage with UN member states and ministries to bring our treaty proposal to the UN stage for a vote.
+This work requires global champions to shed light on this often invisible crisis and secure multilateral support and global commitments.
+Our coalition will promote these key tenets, gain momentum in the coming year, and engage with UN member states and ministries to bring our treaty proposal to the UN stage for adoption.
 You can endorse our action pledge and join us as we take the next step toward a Global Sewage Treaty.